Luminusomo/guardfix/README.md

 # bypassi-links

-Links For Unbl*cking a school chromebook that is bl*cked using goguardian
+Links For Unblocking a school chromebook that is blocked using goguardian

 LINKS